thoughtrealm/bumblebee/TECHNICAL_DETAILS.md

 ## Creating a Combined Bundle
 A combined bundle is where the bundle's header and payload (data) are emitted to the same stream.

-The following is general logic for creating a combined bundle:
+The following describes the logic for creating a combined bundle:
 1. Create a random symmetric key.
 2. Sign a random construction with the sender's private signing key.
 3. Store the symmetric key, signature stream and some related metadata in a bundle header.